-- Evaluate scientific information (e.g. distinguish primary and secondary sources, assess credibility and validity of information). - Demonstrate how a problem, concept, or process can be modelled numerically, graphically, or algorithmically. - Explain how scientific inquiry is based on investigation of evidence and evolves based on new findings. - Participate in scientific inquiry and communicate the elements of the process, including making careful and systematic observations, developing and testing a hypothesis, analysing evidence, and interpreting results.
+- Assess the impacts of human activity on natural systems and articulate ways in which environmental sustainability may be achieved. - Evaluate scientific information (e.g., distinguish primary and secondary sources, assess credibility and validity of information). - Demonstrate how a problem, concept, or process can be modelled numerically, graphically, or algorithmically. - Explain how scientific inquiry is based on investigation of evidence and evolves based on new findings. - Participate in scientific inquiry and communicate the elements of the process, including making careful and systematic observations, developing and testing a hypothesis, analyzing evidence, and interpreting results.